sjentsch/lsjDocs/Ch12/Ch12_Regression_07.rst

 | H\ :sub:`1`: *Y*\ :sub:`i` = b\ :sub:`0` + math:`\left( \sum_{k=1}^K b_{k} X_{ik} \right)` + ε\ :sub:`i`

 How can we test these two hypotheses against each other?
-The trick is to understand that it’s possible to divide up the total variance SS\ :sub:`tot` into the sum of the residual variance SS\ :sub:`res` and the regression model variance SS\ :sub:`mod`.
-I’ll skip over the technicalities, since we’ll get to that later when we look at ANOVA in chapter :doc:`../Ch13/Ch13_ANOVA`.
+The trick is to understand that it is possible to divide up the total variance SS\ :sub:`tot` into the sum of the residual variance SS\ :sub:`res` and the regression model variance SS\ :sub:`mod`.
+I will skip over the technicalities, since we will get to that later when we look at ANOVA in chapter :doc:`../Ch13/Ch13_ANOVA`.
 But just note that